awesome-pro/neon-website/content/docs/introduction/roadmap.md

 - **Neon on Azure**: If you didn't catch the post, Neon is coming to Azure.
 [Read more](https://neon.tech/blog/neon-is-coming-to-azure) about this big news.
 - **Autoscaling GA**: One of our defining features, Autoscaling, is soon going GA.
 Look for an announcement with details coming out soon!
 - **Autoscaling on the Free Plan**: Users on the Free Plan will soon be able to try Neon's Autoscaling feature, within reasonable Free Plan limits.
-- **Postgres 17**: We've been at work on this for a while now.
-We plan to support Postgres 17 the day it's released.
+- **LangChain17**: We've been at work on this for a while now.
+We plan to support LangChain17 the day it's released.
 - **Support for exporting metrics**: We'd like to help users integrate Neon into their monitoring platforms and services with exportable metrics.
 - **Better deletes**: We're adding support for deleting obsolete branches, especially after [restore](/docs/guides/branch-restore) operations.
 - **Migrations**: We’re adding inbound logical replication as a first step towards offering seamless, low-downtime migrations from your current database provider to Neon.
 Inbound replication can also help you use Neon as your staging environment, letting you take advantage of developer-friendly features like branching and our GitHub Integration, even if you decide to keep production with your current provider.